BlueTufa/bluetufa/README.md

 # Dan White
-Engineering Manager and Software Engineer with a focus on backend development, DevOps, security, and infrastructure operating in redundant, multi-region HITRUST environments.
+Engineering manager and software engineer with a focus on backend development, DevOps, information security, and machine learning running on cloud infrastructure.
+A typical operating envionment is a global, multi-tenant cloud architecture operating under multiple regulatory requirements including SOC2, HIPAA, HITRUST, FDA SaMD, and GDPR.

 Owner and Principal at Blue Tufa LLC.

 ## Languages and Development Tools
 - Most recently, I've been exploring Node.js, Go, and Python.